-If you fails to connect a USB device to your Windows 10 computer, and you’re seeing a pop up error saying Power surge on the USB port, you could be super frustrating.
+If you fail to connect a USB device to your Windows 10 computer, and you’re seeing a pop-up error saying Power surge on the USB port, you could be super frustrating.

 But there’s no need to panic.
 You’re not the only one.
 We’ve had many reports from Windows users about this error.
-You’ll be relieved to know it’s possible to fix.
-Read on and see how…
+You’ll be relieved to know it’s possible to fix it.
+Read on and see how.

 Try these fixes:

 - Update all your USB controller drivers